dtcenter/METplus/docs/Users_Guide/glossary.rst

    MET_BIN
      .. warning:: **DEPRECATED:** Please use :term:`MET_INSTALL_DIR` instead.

-   MET_BUILD_BASE
-     The base directory of the MET install.
-Only needed if using MET version 6.0

-     | *Used by:*  TCMPRPlotter

    MET_INSTALL_DIR
      The base directory of the MET install.
 To be defined when using MET version 6.1 and beyond.
 Used to get the full path of the MET executable and the share directory when calling from METplus Wrappers.